Photo: Hadley Howes

 Conference of the Neighbours

 Conference of the Neighbours is a bronze portrait of trees and birds dwelling in the neighbourhood surrounding the Bessarion Community Centre.
 The design is based on interaction with local flora and fauna and on the observations of community members.
-The Conference of the Birds (c.
-1177) is a celebrated epic poem written in Persian by the poet Farid ud-Din Attar.
-In the poem, the birds of the world gather to decide who is to be their king.
-The wise hoopoe leads the birds, each of whom represent a human flaw, on a search for the legendary Simorgh, a mythical Persian bird.
-When thirty of the birds reach the dwelling place of the Simorgh, all they find is a lake in which they see their own reflection: “si morgh” translates to “thirty birds” in Persian – together, as a group, the thirty birds have found their king.
-Commonly considered an allegory for the search for enlightenment, The Conference of the Birds is also a story of community dialogue and group achievement.
+The work’s title is inspired by The Conference of the Birds (c.
+1177), a celebrated epic poem written in Persian by the poet Farid ud-Din Attar.
+It is a story of community dialogue and group achievement.

-Conference of the Neighbours stands on the entry walkway to the Bessarion Community Centre as a monument to remind the local community of the value of mutual support, dialogue and group achievements.
-The Conference takes place in a Sweetgum tree planted among thirteen other Sweetgums on the entry walkway between Sheppard Street and the Centre.
-This particular tree is a conglomeration of bronze parts branches, trunks, and “gumballs” made by casting different Sweetgum trees from around the neighbourhood.
-This ageless bronze tree is a portrait of trees of different ages and sizes who are all arboreal citizens of the same city – their parts duplicated and collaged together to create a playful interpretation of a tree of trees.
+Conference of the Neighbours takes place in a Sweetgum tree planted among thirteen other Sweetgums on the entry walkway between Sheppard Street and the Centre.
+This ageless bronze tree is a portrait of trees of different ages – their parts duplicated and collaged together to create a playful interpretation of a tree of trees.